 Can a gymnast become an influencer?

 Many top Gymnasts have built up loyal followings across social media platforms during their competitive years.
 Especially American girls competing in Women’s Artistic.

 Brands are built on hard work, grit and determination and these girls have it in abundance.
-The select few that become successful Olympians have a huge amount of media exposure for a few weeks every four years.
-The smartest gymnasts will use this exposure to boost their following even more so that when the time comes to hang up their leotard, they still have a platform to promote themself and the brands they endorse.
+The select few who become successful Olympians have a huge amount of media exposure for a few weeks every four years.
+The smartest gymnasts will use this exposure to boost their following even more so that when the time comes to hang up their leotards, they still have a platform to promote themself and the brands they endorse.